Centre of ExcellenceApply Online

 Full time with 24 hour coverage

-- A Full time dedicated Anesthesiologist team who supervise anesthesia on all bariatric surgery patients.
+- A Full time dedicated Anaesthesiologist team who supervise anaesthesia on all bariatric surgery patients.

 - A fully equipped Intensive Care Unit with a full time Critical Care Team (CCM) who manage the patient in the immediate postoperative period and during any sudden emergency, respiratory or cardiac arrest through its acute response team.